Worthing Pier temporary closure (October 2024)

-We have had to temporarily close Worthing Pier for the safety of the public while we carry out emergency repairs.
-This page has been created to give you a fuller picture of what is happening and why.
-We'll update it regularly so you always have the most up-to-date information about the situation.
-We are doing everything possible to get this unique and precious asset back into a safe state where people can enjoy it again.
+In October 2024 we had to temporarily close Worthing Pier for the safety of the public while we carried out emergency repairs.
+This page has been created to give you a fuller picture of what has happened and why.
+We update it regularly so you always have the most up-to-date information about the situation.
+We acted as quickly as possible to get this unique and precious asset back into a safe state where people could enjoy it again.

 What's happened